Friends, in today’s Gospel Jesus sums up the laws of love.

-Then Jesus gives his famous answer: “The first is this: Hear, O Israel!
-The Lord our God is Lord alone!
-You shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.
-The second is this: You shall love your neighbor as yourself.
-There is no other commandment greater than these.”
+It was a common practice in Jesus’ time to ask a rabbi to identify the central precept of the Law.
+Thus Jesus is asked, “Which is the first of all the commandments?”
+He gave his famous answer: “‘You shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.’
+The second is this: ‘You shall love your neighbor as yourself.’”